Exact Dimensionality Selection for Bayesian PCA: Numerical experiments

+By being more resistant to underestimation, the exact method appears less likely to destroy valuable information, which would be damaging in a dimensionality selection context.

-As a summary, those experiments confirm the expected behaviors of NG \textit{vs.} Laplace approximation: in the first scenario ($n=100$), the asymptotic assumption of the Laplace approximation is much more relevant than in the second setup ($n=40$).
-Our method, which does not rely on such an assumption, is much less impacted by the reduction of the sample~size.
+As a summary, those experiments confirm the expected behaviors of NG \textit{vs.} Laplace approximations: in the first scenario ($n=100, p=50$), the asymptotic assumption of the Laplace approximations are much more relevant than in the second setup ($n=40, p=50$).
+Our method, which does not rely on such an assumption, is less impacted by the reduction of the sample~size.
+Moreover, our heuristic for hyperparameter selection prevents against damaging underestimation.}